What Are The Characteristics Of This Option Strategy?

 How Is This Strategy Affected By The Greeks?

 Options strategies are affected by the four main greeks – Delta, Gamma, Vega, and Theta.
 The high implied volatility option strategy is affected primarily by Vega.
 Vega represents the rate at which the value of an option contract changes due to a 1% change in implied volatility.
-Since this strategy is generally relying on a high volatility period to be profitable, Vega will be the main factor in determining the success of the strategy.
+Because the position buys two options it is long vega, so it gains if implied volatility expands after the trade is opened and loses if implied volatility contracts.
+It is also short theta: the position pays decay every day, and that decay accelerates as expiration approaches, so vega and theta pull against each other for as long as the trade is held.

 In What Volatility Regime (I.E VIX Level) Would This Strategy Be Optimal?